 However, if you go in blind and aren’t actively studying the behavior of these new website visitors, you could see a decline in your .
 Using session recordings to strategically zero in on the behavior of visitors in the checkout process will show you where to make improvements to meet the unique needs of your global audience head-on.

 Of course, focusing on the checkout sections of your website just scratches the surface when it comes to session recordings.
 When choosing where to look to discover pain points in your global visitors, think of the steps they take.
-How do visitors in different countries respond to your landing pages?
+How do visitors in different countries respond to your ?
 Are they clicking on your product pages or looking for more information?

 Start using Lucky Orange sessions .